vuejs/v2.vuejs.org/src/v2/guide/components.md

 Vue.component('child', {
   // declare the props
   props: ['message'],
-  // just like data, the prop can be used inside templates
+  // like data, the prop can be used inside templates and
-  // and is also made available in the vm as this.message
+  // is also made available in the vm as this.message
   template: '<span>{{ message }}</span>'
 })
 ```